 Welcome to second instalment of my Brian’s Travel Spot series, which started with my flight out to Hong Kong via Dubai.
-This post covers my time in Hong Kong, an amazing city which I first visited in 2008.
-That was primarily a business trip, but I tacked on some sight-seeing time at the end.
-Hong Kong had never been on my destination list, but I fell in love with it and have been wanting to return ever since.
+This post covers my time in Hong Kong, an amazing city which I first visited in 2008 on a business trip.
+However, I added on some sight-seeing time at the end and, despite Hong Kong never having been on my destination list, I fell in love with it.

-This post is covers my four days in Hong Kong and, as with all the others, is split into a number of sections, so don’t forget to check back during the week for regular updates.
-For now you can read about:
+This post is covers my four days in Hong Kong and, as with the others in this series, it is split into a number of sections:

 - My first impressions of Hong Kong